What's Happening As The University of California Tries To Outsource IT Jobs To India

 Same message as the law schools: "We're happy to take your money.
 If you can't find a job after you graduate, tough shit.
 You should have thought carefully about your major's future potential before taking on $100K in student loans."

+Then again, if you really don't want him to be your president, you can always renounce your U.S. citizenship and pick exactly who you'd like.
+Once, anyway.
+I suggest you move to Canada [google.com] like these people AREN'T. Or you could join Cher [bizpacreview.com], I'm sure she's going to be lonely on (in?)
+Jupiter.

+And by the way, I'm curious: are you on either coast?
+I'm in flyover country.
+(Well actually not, I'm not even that close to the aerial lanes.)

-So much Wrong with This (Score:2)
+So much Wrong with This (Score:4, Informative)

 Why is their budget bigger than most countries?